i-am-tom/schemer/README.md

 ### `Schemer\Validator`

-Many of these methods accept an optional custom `$error` string, which overrides the default error
+Many of these methods accept an optional custom `$error` string, which overrides the default error.

 ```php
 <?php